Mr. Shaker the Undertaker considers his prospects.

 To ensure she was properly styled.

 Then like a man with a truck who is mounting a duck

-I’d find her a space above her folk’s fireplace
+I’d find her a space over the fireplace

 And affix her there as the revered child.

 And if in a thousand years she’s forgotten

 Although I wouldn’t want to say how she’d smell…